jschapiro003/mvp/_PRESS-RELEASE.md

 ## Heading ##
   > Name the product in a way the reader (i.e. your target customers) will understand.
+  Bex

 ## Sub-Heading ##
   > Describe who the market for the product is and what benefit they get.
 One sentence only underneath the title.
+  For once, you and your roomates will want to do the household chores.

 ## Summary ##
   > Give a summary of the product and the benefit.
 Assume the reader will not read anything else so make this paragraph good.
+  Create agreed upon incentives for doing household chores.
+'Gamify' the process of helping around the house.

 ## Problem ##
   > Describe the problem your product solves.
+  This product ensures that each of your roomates will want to help around the house.

 ## Solution ##
   > Describe how your product elegantly solves the problem.
+  Each roomate agrees on a final 'prize' that they will be held accountable for purchashing.
+Whenever you do a household chore, you accumulate 'x' amount of points depending on the task.
+Some tasks may even be a 'daily double' Whoever has the most amount of points at the end of the month wins the prize.

 ## Quote from You ##
   > A quote from a spokesperson in your company.
+  'Do the chores and improve your scores.
+Compete with your roomates and live organized once again.'

 ## How to Get Started ##
   > Describe how easy it is to get started.
+  Donwload bex, add your roomates, set a final prize.
+Let the games begin.

 ## Customer Quote ##
   > Provide a quote from a hypothetical customer that describes how they experienced the benefit.
+  'I have been the winner for the past 3 months.
+Never has our apartment been more clean but I have one 3 chipotle burritos!'

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.
+  'Download Bex and start cleaning competitively!'